Can drone warfare in the Middle East be controlled? | DW | 01.07.2021

 Of all nations in this area, Israel is probably the most advanced drone-maker.
 But the country tends not to pass on its technology to those it considers potential enemies.
 Turkey, Iran, the United Arab Emirates and China are other major suppliers of drones in the region.

 Iran has one of the longest-running drone programs, ISPI researcher Frederico Borsari explains.
-Hampered by international sanctions and lacking a modern air force, Iran has long understood that drones could add to their air power and give them "plausible deniability," Borsari said, when supplied to allies elsewhere.
+Hampered by international sanctions and lacking a modern air force, Iran has long understood that drones, supplied to allies elsewhere, could add to their air power and give them "plausible deniability," Borsari said.

-Drones are likely being used by Iraqi militias against the US, or by the anti-government Houthis in Yemen against Saudi Arabia, but experts agree it's highly likely the technical know-how comes from neighboring Iran.
-At the same time, Iran can deny they had anything to do with it.
+Drones are likely being used by Iraqi militias against the US, or by the anti-government Houthis in Yemen against Saudi Arabia, yet experts agree it's highly likely the technical know-how comes from neighboring Iran.
+At the same time, Iran can deny it had anything to do with it.

 "From Tehran's point of view, this is an advantage," Borsari told DW.
 "The drones in their hands can be used to exert political pressure."